JakeLe-LKA/JakeLe-LKA/README.md

 I’m a data enthusiast with a strong foundation in **statistical analysis**, **predictive modeling**, and **big data processing**.
 With a unique blend of **business knowledge** and **technical expertise**, I bridge the gap between **business strategy** and **data science**, making me a well-rounded data professional.

-Below are some of the projects I’ve worked on — feel free to explore, fork, and interact!

 ---

 ## Tools